 - Spend your 5-8 free global cooldowns blanketing the raid in Rejuvenations.

 This can easily boost your hps numbers above 1m for the duration of the Rejuvenations, and can easily take the place of a proper Raid healing cooldown like Tranquility if you anticipate the damage correctly.
-There are opportunities in every fight for a good Innervate Bomb and it’s often the optimal way to use Innervate if your raid team lets you cast it on yourself.
+There are opportunities in every fight for a good Innervate Bomb and it’s always the optimal way to use Innervate if your raid team lets you cast it on yourself.